 Above all else, it is very important that you maintain a healthy and balanced diet as your pregnancy progresses.
 Calorie requirements during this second-trimester range between 2 100 and 2 500 calories daily, depending on your body mass index and physical activity.

-While vaccination before the 13th week of pregnancy is not recommended, you should now get vaccinated against the influenza virus.
-You should try as much as you can not to take any medication for such issues.
+While vaccination before the 13th week of pregnancy is not recommended, you can now get vaccinated against the influenza virus.
+You should try as much as possible not to take any medication for such issues.
 The use of medications is not recommended during pregnancy unless it is absolutely necessary – your doctor will be able to guide you on this.

 Finally, try to control your stress levels during this time.
 Find ways to deal with stress triggers, such as delegating tasks, or talking to someone about your problems.
 Include physical activities in your daily routine and practise relaxation techniques such as meditation.

-Eat healthy, in small portions throughout the day, and drink lots of fluids.
-Try too to follow a regular sleep routine.
+Eat healthily, in small portions throughout the day, and drink lots of fluids.
+Try to follow a regular sleep routine.

 Reading Time: 3 minutesWorld AIDS Day, an annual observance held every December 1st, serves as a poignant reminder of the global effort to raise awareness, …